Montgomeryshire (UK Parliament constituency): Boundaries and political history

 The seat was based on the ancient county of Montgomeryshire, in the principal area of Powys.
 One of Britain's most rural and isolated constituencies, Montgomeryshire elected Liberal or Liberal-affiliated candidates from 1880, until a Conservative victory in the 1979 general election.
 In the 1983 general election it was the only seat in England and Wales where a sitting Conservative MP was unseated, while nationally the party's seat majority increased.
 However, in 2010, the Conservatives won and held the seat in 2015 and 2017, with an increased majority.
 The seat was officially known as Montgomery before 1997.
 At the time of its abolition, Montgomeryshire was the only seat in Wales never to have elected a Labour MP.

 Until 1918 this seat, in common with many others, contained an enclaved seat, which comprised the boroughs of Montgomery, Llanfyllin, Llanidloes, Newtown and Welshpool.
 This seat survived the Redistribution of Seats Act 1885 which abolished many similar seats.
 The seat was finally abolished in 1918 and absorbed into the wider Montgomeryshire seat.

 Under proposed constituency boundary changes announced in September 2016, ahead of the next general election, the seat was to be partitioned, the northern half including Welshpool to be merged with Clwyd South to form a new seat of South Clwyd and North Montgomeryshire; most of the southern including Newtown was to be merged with the Brecon and Radnor seat to form a seat renamed as Brecon, Radnor and Montgomery, and the wards of Llanidloes and Blaen Hafren merged into the Ceredigion constituency which would form part of a new seat called Ceredigion and North Pembrokeshire.
 However, the general elections of 2017 and 2019 were fought on existing boundaries.

 Abolition

 The constituency was abolished as part of the 2023 Periodic Review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales for the 2024 United Kingdom general election.
 The entire constituency became part of the new Montgomeryshire and Glyndŵr.
+The abolition ended 482 years of the constituent.